ubcmri/GitTutorial/tutorial.md

 This tells git that we want to push this branch to github.
 After this we do not need to specify `origin game-improvement`

 The code have 6 different edits commented out of the code.
 Your job is now to go through the code and uncomment the edits one by one.
 After each edit you comment out make a commit.
 So the workflow will be the following

+**NOTE!** Code in Python needs to be properly indented.
+After an `if` statement the code needs to be indented with one tab.
+Make sure there are no additional spaces as this will make the code to crash.

 1. Uncomment one edit
 2. Stage the edit